Why everyone needs critical thinking

-Good decision-making requires good critical thinking
+Good decision-making requires good critical thinking.

-Good critical thinking and success
+Strong critical thinking and success

-Risks of poor thinking
+Risks of poor thinking compound over a lifetime.

-We can no longer afford to be mistaken about best thinking.
+We no longer can afford to be mistaken about best thinking.
 The costs are too high.
 Error rates must be reduced.
 Difficult problems and decisions must be addressed reflectively.
-We cannot accept poor judgments that can lead to irreparable damage and even cost lives.
+We cannot accept poor judgments that can lead to irreparable damage and, even, cost lives.